Trayce Thompson Player Props: Dodgers vs. Cubs

 Trayce Thompson At The Plate

-- Thompson has four home runs and four walks while hitting .316.
+- Thompson is batting .273 with four home runs and four walks.

-- Thompson has picked up a hit in four games this year (44.4%), including one multi-hit game.
+- Thompson has had a base hit in four of 10 games this year, and multiple hits once.

-- He has gone deep in two of nine games played this year, and in 16.7% of his plate appearances.
+- He has hit a long ball in two of 10 games played this year, and in 14.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.